 February 13, 1919.
 His parents were Harry and Helen Powell; his mother died when he was young; his father remarried.
-Stanley worked in a local drugstore during high school and enrolled as a student at the Philadelphia College of Pharmacy and Science in 1937.
-He left school to enlist in the Navy on February 6, 1942, when he applied for a commission in the Naval Reserve as an aviator.311 In his application letter for flight training he wrote that he had completed "three years of intensive training in one of the most exact sciences of the day and age, where one mistake may mean the difference between life and death."
-Powell graduated from flight training, was commissioned, and assigned to fly a Curtiss Helldiver.
-He served on the USS Enterprise (CV-6) for over a year and with Bombing Squadron 10 for actions in the Marshalls, Hollandia, Truk, Palau, Saipan, and the Philippine Sea.
+Stanley worked at William Thomas Senseman's drugstore in Harrisburg during high school and college.
+He enrolled as a student at the Philadelphia College of Pharmacy and Science in 1937.
+He left school to enlist in the Navy on February 6, 1942, when he applied for a commission in the Naval Reserve as an aviator.
+In his application letter for flight training, he wrote that he had completed "three years of intensive training in one of the most exact sciences"

+of the day and age, where one mistake may mean the difference between life and death."
+Powell graduated from flight training, was commissioned, and was assigned to fly a Curtiss Helldiver.
+He served on the USS Enterprise (CV-6) for more than a year and with Bombing Squadron 10 for actions in the Marshalls, Hollandia, Truk, Palau, Saipan, and the Philippine Sea.
 On March 26, 1945, the Squadron was stationed aboard the USS Intrepid (CV-11) for an air strike against the Ryukyu chain of Japanese Islands; Powell's plane was hit by enemy anti-aircraft guns.
-His squadron leader wrote Powell's parents explaining that he was able to return to the carrier but unable to land.
+His squadron leader wrote to Powell's parents explaining that he was able to return to the carrier but unable to land.
 When his engine failed, he attempted to ditch.
-Both he and his gunner were seen to exit the aircraft, but the rescue destroyer could only locate the gunner; Powell had disappeared.
-For his successful missions flown against the Japanese Homeland and the Ryukyu Islands, Powell received a Distinguished Flying Cross posthumously.312 He is listed on the Tablets of the Missing in Honolulu and a memorial marker in Indiantown Gap National Cemetery in Annville, PA.
+Both he and his gunner were seen exiting the aircraft, but the rescue destroyer could only locate the gunner; Powell had disappeared.
+For his successful missions flown against the Japanese Homeland and the Ryukyu Islands, Powell received a Distinguished Flying Cross posthumously.
+He is remembered on the Tablets of the Missing in Honolulu and a memorial marker at Indiantown Gap National Cemetery in Annville, PA.

 Seaman 2c Donald Ivar Ryman (Service # 2667272) was born in of Bridgeton, NC, on January

 28, 1913.
 Carl and Laura Ryman were his parents.
 No information about his educational background has been located but he may have been licensed as a pharmacist by examination.
 His father was identified as a pharmacist in the 1930 federal census.
-Donald was identified as an operator of a drugstore in Bridgeton from 1936 to 1942 when he closed the pharmacy to enter the Navy.313 After boot camp he was sent to the west coast and was assigned to the USS Le Hardy (DE-20) where he died of a coronary on June 17, 1943.314 Funeral services were held in Bridgeton; no burial site was found.
+Donald was identified as an operator of a drugstore in Bridgeton from 1936 to 1942 when he closed the pharmacy to enter the Navy.
+After boot camp, he was sent to the west coast and was assigned to the USS LeHardy (DE-20).
+He died in the San Francisco Naval Hospital of a coronary on June 17, 1943.